rcazzara/seldovia/_people/Keturakis_John_Russian_John.md

 Official estimates were that 30% of the emigrants from the Russian provinces of Poland-Lithuania returned home.
 When adjusted to include only non-Jews the number is closer to 50-60%.
-There don’t seem to be a lot of people
+There donâ€™t seem to be a lot of people

 Prior to WWI, the vast majority of ethnic Lithuanians lived in small